Welcome to the Department of

 Through an online prediction game, Fredcast, developed by the Federal Reserve Bank, students predict key economic variables.
 Scanlan designates a day each month for students to discuss their predictions and research.
 Scanlan has been a member of the SFA faculty since 2005.
 His goal is to make the material “meaningful, interesting and relevant for students.”
 He invites banking guest lecturers to visit his class and discuss different topics the students have learned in his money and banking course.

-Mark Scanlan, Professor, economics and finance department
+Dr. Mark Scanlan, Professor, economics and finance department

 Scanlan was recognized with a Bright Spot award by the SFA Faculty Senate,